johnpuddephatt/vintageworx/src/activities/knights-of-the-square-table.md

 DID WE MENTION THE FREE REFRESHMENTS?

-There are even opportunities to get involved in wood-working, gardening & DIY

-So if you fancy a changeor want to try something new

-Call in any Tuesday morning 10am
+There are even opportunities to get involved in wood-working, gardening & DIY, so if you fancy a change or want to try something new call in any Tuesday morning 10am

 (Go through the main gates of Falinge Park & follow driveway to terrace at the top where you will see the green entrance door)

 For further details please tel: 07760 354 698 or email vintageworxoffice@gmail.com

-You can also find us on Facebook @falingeparkrochdale and @vintageworxCDTrust

-On Twitter @falingehub

-On Instagram @vintageworxcdtrust